 - This is less significant than import disparities since food independence is a major driver but not necessarily food production and distribution.

 - KSA and the UAE are expected to continue producing less food and agriculture products than MENA countries in the near future.

 The UAE’s Commitment to Food and Agriculture Leadership Is Evidenced in Its Tech Investments

-As shown in previous J&A series, tech investments are on the rise in the MENA region.
+As shown in the previous J&A series, tech investments are on the rise in the MENA region.
 The UAE has recently made 10 major food-tech investments as part of its continued commitment to food independence and leadership.
 These food-tech investments include smart farms, food delivery, curated menus, and more.
-Below are three example of these investments from different categories.
+The image above shows three examples of these investments from different categories.

-In the final part of our series, we will investigate the GCC’s (Gulf Cooperation Council) role in global trade for the MENA region as well as steps the council is taking to increase its cooperation and cumulative strength.
+In the final part of our series, we will investigate the Gulf Cooperation Council’s role in global trade for the MENA region as well as steps the council is taking to increase its cooperation and cumulative strength.

 The Gulf Cooperation Council (GCC) includes Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
 The GCC was formally established on May 25, 1981.
 The council’s purpose is to unify the countries’ currency, trade markets, and other economic markets.
 There have been discussions to turn the council into a union with closer unity through a single currency and other economic integrations.